jdx/mise/README.md

 outputs = ['target/debug/mycli']
 ```

 Now if `target/debug/mycli` is newer than `Cargo.toml` or any ".rs" file, the task will be skipped.
+This uses last modified timestamps.
+It wouldn't be hard to add checksum support.

 ### Watching files